Work-Stress Reduction

 Work-Stress Reduction: Make opportunities for mountain moments to optimise psychological and social health.

-This blog post looks at how to understand and reduce work-related stress.
+This blog post looks at how to understand and reduce work-stress.
 The post includes the following topics:

 The factors contributing to stress are complex and varied, encompassing both individual elements such as workload and interpersonal conflicts, as well as environmental influences like inadequate management and insufficient resources.
 Stressors can accumulate and affect overall well-being.